Testosterone: Medical use

-Behavioural correlations
+Behavioral correlations

 Sexual arousal

 Testosterone levels follow a circadian rhythm that peaks early each day, regardless of sexual activity.

 In women, correlations may exist between positive orgasm experience and testosterone levels.
 Studies have shown small or inconsistent correlations between testosterone levels and male orgasm experience, as well as sexual assertiveness in both sexes.

 Sexual arousal and masturbation in women produce small increases in testosterone concentrations.
 The plasma levels of various steroids significantly increase after masturbation in men and the testosterone levels correlate to those levels.

 Mammalian studies

 Studies conducted in rats have indicated that their degree of sexual arousal is sensitive to reductions in testosterone.
-When testosterone-deprived rats were given medium levels of testosterone, their sexual behaviours (copulation, partner preference, etc.) resumed, but not when given low amounts of the same hormone.
+When testosterone-deprived rats were given medium levels of testosterone, their sexual behaviors (copulation, partner preference, etc.) resumed, but not when given low amounts of the same hormone.
 Therefore, these mammals may provide a model for studying clinical populations among humans with sexual arousal deficits such as hypoactive sexual desire disorder.

 Every mammalian species examined demonstrated a marked increase in a male's testosterone level upon encountering a novel female.
 The reflexive testosterone increases in male mice is related to the male's initial level of sexual arousal.

 In non-human primates, it may be that testosterone in puberty stimulates sexual arousal, which allows the primate to increasingly seek out sexual experiences with females and thus creates a sexual preference for females.
 Some research has also indicated that if testosterone is eliminated in an adult male human or other adult male primate's system, its sexual motivation decreases, but there is no corresponding decrease in ability to engage in sexual activity (mounting, ejaculating, etc.).

 In accordance with sperm competition theory, testosterone levels are shown to increase as a response to previously neutral stimuli when conditioned to become sexual in male rats.
 This reaction engages penile reflexes (such as erection and ejaculation) that aid in sperm competition when more than one male is present in mating encounters, allowing for more production of successful sperm and a higher chance of reproduction.